 Both the government and opposition parties make extensive use of backbench party committees, each committee specialising in a particular area of government.
 These committees look at legislative proposals and government policy, and may help to develop party policy.
 While parliamentary committees work towards the production of individual reports with recommendations that the government may, or may not adopt, party committees have a continuing role in commenting on and adapting party policies.

 Party committees usually meet weekly on parliamentary sitting days, often prior to or after parliamentary sittings in the morning, or at night.
 A Member may be on more than one party committee and most backbench Members spend a considerable amount of time on these activities.

 Constituents and their Member

 Members provide a direct link between their constituents and the Parliament.
-The federal electoral divisions in Australia have an average of approximately 110,328 eligible voters.
+The federal electoral divisions in Australia have an average of approximately 108,770 eligible voters.
 Electoral divisions differ greatly in area, ranging from approximately 32 sq. km.
 (Grayndler, NSW) to over 1.6 million sq. km.
 (Durack, WA).
-Each Member maintains an office in his or her electorate.
+Each Member maintains an office in their electorate.
 Some Members representing very large electorates may have electorate offices in more than one centre.
 Members in large electorates spend a great deal of time traveling within the electorate.

 Members work long hours in the House, on parliamentary committee work and in their electorates.